WHAT’S IN AND WHAT’S NOT IN THE COURSE

 Creative Grief Studio offers you a four month interactive learning experience that is rich, supportive, and experiential.
 You will receive:

-- Online grief training using interactive teaching tools such as recorded demos, practice sessions with your classmates, experiential heART-making, and reflective journaling.
+- Online grief training using interactive teaching tools such as live weekly meet ups, recorded demos, practice sessions with your peers, experiential heART-making guided by CGS team members, and reflective journaling.

 - Guidance and support from our teaching team and guest faculty members, like Dr. Kim Manning, Dr. Lorraine Hedtke, Dr. Darcy Harris, & others, who share contemporary and perspective-shifting grief research.

-- Practical approaches for helping clients in your grief counseling practice to create comfort, hope, and meaning after loss.
+- Practical approaches for helping clients in your grief counseling / support practice to create comfort, hope, and meaning after loss.

 - Confidence for integrating Creative Grief Studio’s theories and methods with your own skills to support people struggling with different kinds of grief, including incorporating a social justice lens when exploring grief experiences.